Hardcoreprawn/architecture/input/index.md

 * Why we build things in particular ways
 * How we build things
 * Reasons for building things
-* Things we do not want to build or reasons not to do it LIKE THAT.
+* Things we do not want to build
+* Reasons not to do it LIKE THAT.

-This site covers some of the patterns and anti-patterns, Principles and Requirements, but also how to write them, what they should look linke or contain and any guidance we've managed to write along the way.
+This site covers some of the patterns and anti-patterns, principles and requirements that we want you to use, to help write software.

 * [Architectural Principles](xref:Architectural-Principles)